New Democracy (Greece): Second government (1989–1993)

-In a turbulent international political environment following the 1989 Fall of Communism in Europe, Mitsotakis' government focused on cutting government spending, the privatization of state enterprises, the reformation of the public administration and the restoration of the original electoral system, with the addition of an election threshold of 3%.
-In foreign policy, the priorities were the restoration of confidence among Greece's economic and political partners, NATO and the United States.
+In a turbulent international political environment following the 1989 Fall of Communism in Europe, Mitsotakis' government focused on cutting government spending, the privatization of state enterprises, the reformation of the public administration, and the restoration of the original electoral system, with the addition of an election threshold of 3%.
+More specifically, his government repealed the wage price index, which kept people's incomes high while fueling inflation: a popular PASOK law since 1982, when it was first introduced.
+Mitsotakis' government sold or liquidated 44 companies controlled by the "Industrial Reconstruction Organisation," which was created by PASOK and was designed to assist failed firms in recovery.
+Certain areas, such as banking, were deregulated to attract capital.
+While the Greek economy started to recover towards meeting the Euro convergence criteria, austerity policies caused significant frustration among the Greek voters.

+In foreign policy, the priorities were the restoration of confidence among Greece's economic and political partners, NATO, and the United States.
+Mitsotakis initiated efforts designed to improve relations with the US, which Papandreou's anti-American rhetoric had damaged.
+In July 1990, a defense cooperation agreement was signed regarding the operation of American bases in Greece for the next eight years.
+Mitsotakis took the initiative for Greece to formally recognize the State of Israel, making it the last EEC member to do so.
 Mitsotakis also supported a new dialogue with Turkey on the Cyprus dispute and a compromise over the Macedonia naming dispute; the latter triggered an irritation among the MPs of New Democracy, which led Antonis Samaras to leave it and form a new political party in June 1993, Political Spring; one more withdrawal later from its parliamentary group resulted in New Democracy's loss of the majority in the parliament and the call of early elections.

 Opposition (1993–2004)

 In the 1993 elections, New Democracy suffered an easy defeat with 39.30% of the vote, something that led to Mitsotakis' resignation and the election of Miltiadis Evert in the party's leadership.
 In the early 1996 legislative election, New Democracy was defeated again by Costas Simitis' PASOK registering 38.12%, but Evert obtained a re-election as the party's leader in the same year.
 However, in the spring of 1997 a new conference took place, in order to elect a new president among others.
 Kostas Karamanlis, nephew of the party's founder, was elected the sixth president of New Democracy.
+Under Karamanlis, New Democracy shifted closer to the political center and became less ideological and more managerial.

 Under Karamanlis, New Democracy experienced an evident increase in popularity, but in the 2000 elections they lost by only 1.06% of the popular vote, the smallest margin in modern Greek history, registering 42.74% and obtaining 125 seats in the parliament.
 By 2003, New Democracy was consistently leading Simitis' PASOK in opinion polls; in January 2004 Simitis resigned and announced elections for 7 March, while George Papandreou succeeded him in PASOK's leadership.